bulatnig/bulatnig.github.io/_posts/2022-02-12-logging-pitfalls.md

 - using dynamic logging configuration to enable DEBUG or TRACE level logging in production when unreproducible bug arises

-Many programs nowadays either multi-threaded or use asynchronous programming.
+Many programs nowadays either use multithreaded or asynchronous programming.
 Mixing and matching different log records is impossible without knowing the context of those records.
 Log records can contain extra information such as file name, class name, thread name, request or user id.
 They allow to filter out records to get a slice of events happened in particular context.
 Distributed tracing solves the problem of matching logs from different services in